Malta Stock Exchange: History

 In 1999, the Exchange moved into the former Garrison Chapel building in Castille Square, Valletta.
 This iconic building was built in 1857 on the designs of T. M. Ellis, and was used as a multi-denominational place of worship until 1950.
 The former church was then used for entertainment purposes, as a post office and as a naval school, before it was taken over and extensively renovated by the Exchange.
 It has been known since then as the Exchange Building or The Borsa.
 The Exchange is located close to the Office of the Prime Minister at Auberge de Castille and the Upper Barrakka Gardens.

 In 2013, the Exchange achieved Designated Offshore Securities Market status by the U.S. Securities and Exchange Commission complementing the HM Revenue and Customs recognition that had been obtained from the UK authorities in 2005.

+On 23 August 2023, the company formed EuroCTP as a joint venture with 13 other bourses, in an effort to provide a consolidated tape for the European Union, as part of the Capital Markets Union proposed by the European Commission.

 Services

 The Malta Stock Exchange offers the following services: